Horton Elementary School serves 209 students in grades Prekindergarten-4.

-Horton Elementary School placed in the bottom 50% of all schools in Kansas for overall test scores (math proficiency is top 50%, and reading proficiency is bottom 50%) for the 2018-19 school year.
+Horton Elementary School placed in the top 50% of all schools in Kansas for overall test scores (math proficiency is top 30%, and reading proficiency is bottom 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 30-34% (which is approximately equal to the Kansas state average of 33%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 30-34% (which is lower than the Kansas state average of 37%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 40-44% (which is higher than the Kansas state average of 28%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 30-34% (which is lower than the Kansas state average of 36%) for the 2020-21 school year.

-Minority enrollment is 33% of the student body (majority American Indian), which is lower than the Kansas state average of 36% (majority Hispanic).
+Minority enrollment is 31% of the student body (majority American Indian and Hispanic), which is lower than the Kansas state average of 37% (majority Hispanic).

-Horton Elementary School's student population of 245 students has stayed relatively flat over five school years.
+Horton Elementary School's student population of 209 students has declined by 15% over five school years.

 Total Classroom Teachers